eigenreza/agentic-financial-risk-assistant/docs/mcp_architecture.md

 - A summarisation agent, a compliance agent, and a risk agent can all connect to the same MCP server with their own session contexts.

 **Connect to enterprise APIs**
-- The tool handlers in `src/mcp/server.py` can be pointed at live market data APIs, internal risk databases, or Azure-hosted model endpoints rather than local CSV files — without changing the agent layer at all.
+- The tool handlers in `src/mcp/server.py` can be pointed at live market data APIs, internal risk databases, or Azure-hosted model endpoints rather than local CSV files, without changing the agent layer at all.

 **Secrets and identity management**
 - The MCP server can enforce authentication (API keys, managed identity) at the boundary, so agents never hold credentials directly.